pygfx/pygfx/README.md

 ### Type 1: Checking if examples can run

-When running the test suite with `--slow` (enabled on CI), pytest will run every example in a subprocess, to see if it can run and exit cleanly.
+When running the test suite, pytest will run every example in a subprocess, to see if it can run and exit cleanly.
 You can opt out of this mechanism by including the comment `# run_example = false` in the module.